santiago025go/odin-recipes/README.md

-This project is a basic recipe website.The website will consist of a main index page which will have links to a few recipes.
+This project is a basic recipe website.
+The website will consist of a main index page which will have links to a few recipes.
 I will use basic HTML elements such as lists, paragraphs, headings, and images to build the website.